threeal/assertion-cmake/README.md

 A [CMake](https://cmake.org/) module containing a collection of assertion functions for testing purposes.

+## Key Features

+- Contains a collection of assertion functions for testing purposes.
+- Supports mocking and asserting the `message` function.

 ## License

 This project is licensed under the terms of the [MIT License](./LICENSE).